TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- also censor in demo files (should show server names anyway)
-- send heartbeat on map change
 - remove legacy gui code and reliable channel cpp
 - Simple event system
     - First usecase: Teleports and Playing sounds